andrew/ultimate-awesome/README.md

 - [awesome-minecraft](https://github.com/LiteDevelopers/awesome-minecraft) - 😎 Awesome Minecraft ⭐ A list of frameworks, libraries and software relating to Minecraft.
 - [awesome-android](https://github.com/liuguangqiang/awesome-android) - A awesome list of organizations, developers and libraries.
 - [awesome-fabric](https://github.com/Siphalor/awesome-fabric) - A curated list of Fabric libraries and tools - contributions welcome.
-- [awesome-datalake](https://github.com/jinsyin/awesome-datalake) - Awesome list for datalake.
+- [awesome-datalake](https://github.com/jinsyin/awesome-datalake) - 📚 Awesome list for Data Lake.
 - [Android-Awesome-Resources](https://github.com/kiwismedia/Android-Awesome-Resources) - One and only place on the internet for all Android Development Resources.
 - [awesome-android](https://github.com/eric-erki/awesome-android) - A curated list of awesome Android packages and resources.
 - [awesome-android-things](https://github.com/eric-erki/awesome-android-things) - A curated list of awesome android things tutorials, libraries and much more at one place.